-Our District Bromsgrove
+Our District

+Bromsgrove

-•Covers an area of 84 Square Miles
+- Covers an area of 84 Square Miles

-•Elas 96,000 residents
+- Has 96,000 residents

-•Elas 45,000 Homes and Businesses
+- Has 45,000 Homes and Businesses

-•Elas 31 Councillors and 30 Wards
+- Has 31 Councillors and 30 Wards

-The district has an above-average number of over 60s, with concentrations of people in several smaller towns and villages.
-Many residents commute to Birmingham but despite that has the highest % of self-employed and business start-ups in England.
+The District has an above-average number of over 60s, with concentrations of people in several smaller towns and villages.
+Many residents commute to Birmingham but despite that has the highest percentage of selfemployed and business start-ups in England.
 It has isolated areas of deprivation, higher median income levels.

-Elections are held once every 4 years.
+Elections are held once every four years.
 All seats are contested together.
 The next election is in 2023.

-The council has a 'leader and cabinet' form of governance, which means the council delegates authority to decide some matters to a 'cabinet', which is chaired by the Leader of the Council.
-The cabinet handles much of the ordinary business of the council, with the full council having the final say on matters of strategic policy, budget and council tax.
+The Council has a 'leader and cabinet' form of governance, which means the Council delegates authority to decide some matters to a 'cabinet', which is chaired by the Leader of the Council.
+The Cabinet handles much of the ordinary business of the Council, with the Full Council having the final say on matters of strategic policy, budget and council tax.

 The Council, along with Redditch Borough Council, were one of the first Councils in the country to form a shared service in 2008.
-This means we have a single team serving both Councils.
-We also host services such as Worcestershire Regulatory Services which is pan Worcestershire.

-The Council's vision is "To enrich the lives and aspirations of all our residents, businesses and visitors through the provision of highquality services that ensure those most need in need receive the appropriate help and support."
+This means we have a single team servicing both Councils.
+We also host services such as Worcestershire Regulatory Services (WRS), which is pan Worcestershire.
+The Council's vision is "To enrich the lives and aspirations of all our residents, businesses and visitors through the provision of high-quality services that ensure those most in need receive the appropriate help and support."